Please review data security guidelines - examples appendix for specific examples.

 - Data security guidelines (definitions)

 Confidential data is strictly protected by federal, state, university, professional code or other binding regulation.
-Any data that could, by itself or in combination with other such data, be used for identity theft, fraud or other such crimes should be treated as confidential data.
+Any data that could, by itself or in combination with other such data, be used for identity theft, fraud or otherwise open the University to liability should be treated as High-Risk.

 - Responsible use requirements